 Let's take a look!

 When you first load data in Power BI Desktop, you'll see the Report view with a blank canvas, with links to help you add data to your report.

-You can switch between Report, Data, and Relationship views by selecting the icons in the left-hand navigation pane:
+You can switch between Report, Data, and Model views by selecting the icons in the left-hand navigation pane: